hugo53/hugo53.github.io/_posts/2015-06-12-infer-facebook-demo-and-test.md

 Because of its awesomeness, I'm curious and just spent some minutes to give a try.

 Firstly, of course, [Installing Infer](http://fbinfer.com/docs/getting-started.html), needs some terminal lines but that's not difficult to geek.
-Infer is written by Python by the way.
+Infer is written by Ocaml by the way.

 I checked with [sample project](https://github.com/facebook/infer/tree/2bce7c6c3dbb22646e2d67a2c6ade77f060b4bca/examples/ios_hello) provided by Facebook.
 Just go to directory contains that project